 Following the embryo transfer, you may experience some physical sensations.
 It is important to note that these sensations can vary from person to person and do not guarantee or negate pregnancy.
 Some common experiences include:

 Cramping: Mild abdominal cramping resembling menstrual cramps is a common occurrence after the transfer.
 This is caused by the manipulation of the uterus during the procedure and the hormonal changes.
+The actual implantation is often felt by women in the beginning of pregnancy.
+Your doctor may ask you to take a medication to reduce this.

 Spotting: Light spotting or a small amount of vaginal bleeding may occur after the transfer.
 This can be attributed to the changes of the uterine lining or the implantation of the embryo.